Lydia K. Barry

 Area of Specialization: Ancient Greek Philosophy

-Areas of Competence: History of Philosophy, Philosophy of Art & Literature, Feminist Philosophies
+Areas of Competence: Feminist Philosophy, History of Philosophy, Continental Philosophy, Philosophy of Art & Literature

 • Ancient Philosophy Society